The (incomplete) list of powerful men accused of sexual harassment after Harvey Weinstein

 Number of accusers: 1

 Lockhart Steele, the editorial director for Vox Media, was fired, the company said, after he admitted to "engaging in conduct that is inconsistent with our core values."
-Vox is also investigating claims made in a blog post by former employee Eden Rohatensky in which she accuses multiple co-workers of sexual misconduct, and detailed one particular incident involving "one of the company's VPs" while riding in the backseat of a cab with other co-workers.
+Vox is also investigating claims made in a blog post by former employee Eden Rohatensky in which Rohatensky accuses multiple co-workers of sexual misconduct, and detailed one particular incident involving "one of the company's VPs" while riding in the backseat of a cab with other co-workers.
 Rohatensky did not mention Vox or any co-workers by name in the post.

 After getting fired a month later "due to lack of productivity," Rohatensky reported what happened with the unnamed VP, but later learned that "his punishment was being told he could not drink at corporate events any longer."

-Vox has hired a law firm to look into the accusations, and Rohatensky told CNN she has met with the investigators.
+Vox has hired a law firm to look into the accusations, and Rohatensky has met with the investigators.

 Dining